 While she doesn’t speak publicly about her brand’s relationship with Markle, Flint says that the goal is “to make women feel empowered and at ease one pair of shoes at a time.”
 This sentiment seems perfectly aligned with Markle, as a feminist, as well as someone who’s only recently reached a whole new level of celebrity and has been given a platform that few fellow actors will ever have.
 Sign me up, I figured.

 With my Markle shoes ready, I went about my week as a duchess… at least from the ankles down.

 On me: Unknown label top I bought in Vietnam; Warp + Weft jeans; Staud Bissett Bag ($375); Sarah Flint Emma ($375)

 I already consider myself a heels person, so I assumed this challenge will be easy.
 However, despite my sporadic attempts at outfit planning, I wake up and in a pre-caffeine stupor panic about what to wear that will complement the leopard pattern of the Emma pumps.
 What would Meghan do?

-My head instantly goes to Markle’s recent outfit she just wore to Wimbledon: a striped button-down top with white jeans.
+My head instantly goes to Markle’s outfit she just wore to Wimbledon in 2018: a striped button-down top with white jeans.
 I figure I’ll embrace a full Markle look for day one.
 I pull together the closest version of that and head out.